 Spencer Hall Headshot_edit

 Spencer Hall is a fourth-year student working toward a Bachelor of Science in Statistics with a Philosophy minor.
-Hall is interested in the study of statistical disease research and plans to pursue a PhD in Statistics with a concentration in bioinformatics.
-As a student with cystic fibrosis, Hall combines his intellectual interest in disease research with a deep sense of urgency.
-Hall wants to call his generation to take up the tools that bioinformatics gives us to continue the advancement of medical research.
+He is interested in the study of statistical disease research and plans to pursue a PhD in Statistics with a concentration in bioinformatics.
+As a student with cystic fibrosis, he combines his intellectual interest in disease research with a deep sense of urgency.
+Spencer wants to call his generation to take up the tools that bioinformatics gives us to continue the advancement of medical research.
+In his talk, he believes that statistical analysis of DNA could hold the key to placing some of life’s deadliest diseases in the past.

 Mingshu Wang